Agun Niye Khela

-Agun Niye Khela is a 1967 Bangladeshi film directed by Nurul Haque Bachchu and Amjad Hossain and stars Razzak and Sujata.
+Agun Niye Khela is a 1967 Bengali-language Pakistani film directed by Nurul Haque Bachchu and Amjad Hossain and stars Razzak and Sujata.

 Music

-It is the debut film of veteran singer Sabina Yasmin.
+It was the debut film of veteran singer Sabina Yasmin.
 Composer Altaf Mahmud gave her a chance to sing the song "Modhu Jochnar Dipaboli".
 Several days went by, the singer feared that her song may be cut of the film.
 But the music director then gave her another song "Ekti Pakhi Dupure Rode Shongihara Eka" with then established singer Mahmudun Nabi.